core-process/ghostwriter/readme.md

 | `ghostwriter-service` | ![npm downloads total](https://img.shields.io/npm/dt/ghostwriter-service.svg) | ![npm version](https://img.shields.io/npm/v/ghostwriter-service.svg) | ![npm license](https://img.shields.io/npm/l/ghostwriter-service.svg) |
 | `ghostwriter-common` | ![npm downloads total](https://img.shields.io/npm/dt/ghostwriter-common.svg) | ![npm version](https://img.shields.io/npm/v/ghostwriter-common.svg) | ![npm license](https://img.shields.io/npm/l/ghostwriter-common.svg) |

 Ghostwriter is a replacement for the prerender.io service.
 In contrast to prerender.io, it does not limit serving of prerendered pages to a particular set of spiders.
-Quite the contrary, it serves prerendered pages to all clients and browsers.
+Quite the contrary, it serves prerendered pages to all crawlers and browsers.
 Therefore Ghostwriter should NOT be vulnerable to accidental cloaking.

 This approach results in one simple requirement for your web application: it should not be scared about prerendered content in the DOM, e.g. it should be able to discard and re-render, or it should be able to reconcile the content.
 Usually, this is not an issue if your web application is structured correctly.